The Failure of the New Economics: Overview

-Hazlitt's critical analysis of The General Theory Hazlitt embarked on this project because, in his view, although general critiques of Keynes and The General Theory had been made, no critic had completed a detailed analysis of the work.
+In his critical analysis of The General Theory Hazlitt embarked on this project because, in his view, although general critiques of Keynes and The General Theory had been made, no critic had completed a detailed analysis of the work.

 Reception

 The Failure of the "New Economics" sold well but did not have a large impact on the general public or academia.
 Economic professor Louis Hacker, writing in The New York Times, called Hazlitt's efforts to debunk Keynes a "heroic and perhaps even a Sisyphean task...Mr.
 Hazlitt, for his part, has written a technical book which is not obscure—although it is difficult reading" and predicted that Hazlitt will be attacked for his book.
-Hacker ended his review by stating: "Mr. Hazlitt nails his colors to the mast...If, here and there, he exaggerates and claims too much, his polemics are all to the good.
-He has written a very important book."
 In 1959, the New York Times Book Review included The Failure of the "New Economics" in its list of "250 Outstanding Books Published in the Past Year."

-Austrian Economist Ludwig von Mises called it "a devastating criticism of the Keynesian doctrines."
+Austrian economist Ludwig von Mises called it "a devastating criticism of the Keynesian doctrines."
 Gene Epstein referred to it as a "fantastic read, a lucid, lively, obsessive dissection of the most influential and most overrated economics book of this century: The General Theory of Employment, Interest and Money...A must-read for economists and laymen alike."
 A review in the New York University Law Review stated: "Henry Hazlitt has shown the work of John Maynard Keynes to be irresponsible, obscurantist, and often simply silly...No one who reads The Failure of the "New Economics" can henceforward take seriously the doctrines associated with the name of Keynes."